-Its no secret that may think film distribution is broken.
+It’s no secret that many (if not most) filmmakers think film distribution is broken.
 While there are many reasons for it, part of it is due to the rapid change in the amount of money flowing to distributors, and what constituted effective marketing.
 What works for marketing films now isn't what worked in the past, and the systems distributors built themselves around have fallen apart.
 Here's an elaboration.

 First, some history.